-Cornerstone members have the option of having a scholarship named after themselves, another individual, organization or company.
-Named scholarships are a means of ensuring a living testament to an individual’s, organization’s or company’s commitment to diversity through education.
+Cornerstone members have the option of having a scholarship named after themselves, another individual, organisation or company.
+Named scholarships are a means of ensuring a living testament to an individual’s, organisation’s or company’s commitment to diversity through education.
 They make a significant impact in the life of a deserving LGBT+ student.
 While a Cornerstone member has the option to direct that a scholarship be assigned to a specific area of study or a specific tertiary institution, the Foundation prefers named scholarships not be too narrowly defined, since this approach makes matching with scholar needs more complex.

 Cornerstone members receive:

 - invitations to our annual social function attended by our Patrons and scholars

 - the option of having their name added to our Cornerstone Honour List

 - where available, the option to meet your scholar

 - regular reports on the progress of our scholars and the Foundation itself.